AnsgarNell/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of S and L channels thresholds to generate a binary image after transforming the original image to HLS (thresholding steps at lines 31 through 58 in `advanced_lane_lines.py`).
+I used a combination of gradient and S and L channels thresholds to generate a binary image after transforming the original image to HLS (thresholding steps at lines 31 through 58 in `advanced_lane_lines.py`).
 Here's an example of my output for this step.

 ![alt text][image4]